mulderp/gnucap_book/gnucap-getting-started.md

 gnucap> print op v(nodes)
 ```

-If you now type again print without arguments you will see a first probe:
+If you now type again "print" without arguments you will see a first probe:

 ```
 gnucap> print